Considering Climate Risk in Film Programming

 BlueCommunities on the Frontlines

 Our BlueCommunities are experiencing these challenges first-hand.
-In Ghana, for example, Jennifer Bampoe from Clean Ocean Project Ghana organized a community movie night, an event meant to bring people together to learn and take action for their ocean.
-Yet despite careful planning, a major storm rolled in, disrupting the event.
-It wasn’t even the rainy season, highlighting how unpredictable the climate has become.
+In Ghana, for example, Jennifer Bampoe from Clean Ocean Project Ghana organized A Climate Movie Show, an open community event featuring several films to spark dialogue on environmental issues around Accra.
+Yet despite careful planning, a major storm rolled in and forced the event to be postponed.
+It wasn’t even the rainy season, a stark reminder of how unpredictable the climate has become.

 Lessons in Adaptation